I don’t know about you, but I love a good bowl of turkey soup.

 Some chefs prefer to use whole-wheat noodles because they are more nutritious, while others prefer egg-based noodles because they have a richer flavor and texture.

-There are also many different shapes available, such as fettuccine, linguine, spaghetti (of course), and even more exotic shapes like cellophane noodles!
+There are also many different shapes available, such as fettuccine, linguine (see also these linguine recipes), spaghetti (of course), and even more exotic shapes like cellophane noodles!

 Noodles are an excellent addition to turkey soup because they absorb the flavor of the turkey broth and add texture to your soup.